-Human Dimensions of Wildlife and Natural Resources & Conflict Resolution Course
+Human Dimensions of Wildlife and Natural Resources & Conflict Resolution Training

 Learn about Human Dimensions within the context of public involvement, facilitation skills, strategic planning, conflict resolution and consensus building for successful resolution of human, wildlife and natural resource conflict challenges.

-This intensive and interactive course will focus on the human dimensions of wildlife (HDW) management and more broadly how to work with people to achieve conservation.
-The course will cover the human dimension approach from a research perspective (theory, methods, and analysis), as well as the applied human dimension facilitated workshop approach developed by Dr. Bath.
-The goal is to give participants an understanding of HDW within the context of wildlife reintroduction, public involvement, facilitation skills, strategic planning, conflict resolution and consensus building for successful resolution of human, wildlife, and natural resource conflict challenges.
-The instructors will draw on their experience from Europe, North and South America, Asia and Africa to demonstrate the successful application of the human dimension approach and the interface between research and practice.
+We cover the human dimension approach from a research perspective (theory, methods, and analysis), as well as the applied human dimension facilitated workshop approach developed by Dr. Bath.
+The goal is to give participants an understanding of HDW within the context of wildlife reintroduction, public involvement, facilitation skills, strategic planning, conflict resolution and consensus building for the successful resolution of human, wildlife, and natural resource conflict challenges.
+The instructors draw on their experience from Europe, North and South America, Asia and Africa to demonstrate the successful application of the human dimension approach and the interface between research and practice.